 I have been working with sexual trauma survivors for many years and feel that EFT can bring about a huge shift in the recovery process.
 Counseling along with EFT helps in releasing the repressed emotions and memories and paves the way for healing.
 The tearless trauma technique makes it easier for people to release trauma without revealing all the details.

 EFT was used successfully on the war veterans who were suffering from chronic insomnia, nightmares and other symptoms of PTSD (Post Traumatic Stress Disorder).
 EFT is a very effective tool for overcoming any kind of trauma.
-In EFT therapy, the person doesn't have to relive the trauma of abuse every time by recalling it.
-At each step EFT is done to ensure dissolution of anxiety and other negative emotions attached to it.
-The emotional intensity attached to trauma is reduced in the EFT sessions and in time there is complete elimination of the symptoms associated with it.
-A few of the symptoms of have been outlined below.
+In EFT therapy, the person doesn't have to relive the trauma by recalling it repetitively.
+At each step EFT is gently applied to handle all the intense emotions that come up in relation to the trauma.
+The emotional intensity attached to the traumatic memories is dissolved in the EFT sessions and in time there is a steady reduction in the symtpoms associated with trauma.
+A few of the symptoms of trauma have been outlined below.

 Psychological and physical Symptoms